ystia/yorc/doc/bootstrap.rst

 This basic installation on the local host will attempt to install python ansible module |ansible_version| if needed, without sudo privileges.
-So if this ansible module is not yet installed on the local host, you could either add it yourself, with sudo privileges, running :
+So if this ansible module is not yet installed on the local host, you could either add it yourself, with sudo privileges, running:

 .. parsed-literal::

     sudo pip install ansible==\ |ansible_version|

-Or you could create a python virtual environment, and let the Yorc CLI install the ansible module within this virtual environment (operation which doesn't require sudo privileges).
+Or you could create a python virtual environment, and let the Yorc bootstrap command install the ansible module within this virtual environment (operation which doesn't require sudo privileges).

 You can run these commands to create a virtual environment, here a virtual environment called ``yorcenv`` :